raphael-group/LAML/README.md

 3. `<prefix>_trees.nwk`: this file contains the rooted estimated tree with branch lengths.
 4. (optional) `<prefix>._ckpt.<randomnumber>.txt`: this file contains checkpoints in the topology search process.

-We provide a few additional flags of interest below.
-For full documentation, please run `run_laml -h`.
+We provide a few additional flags of interest below
 ```
   -p PRIORS, --priors PRIORS    The input prior matrix Q. Default: if not specified, use a uniform prior.
   --topology_search     Perform topology search using NNI operations.
 Always return fully resolved (i.e. binary) tree.